Travellers at Aoraki Mount Cook in New Zealand

 Susan: Yes.

 Andrew: So, thanks for joining us all the way from Australia.
-And, how are you doing?
+How are you doing?

-Susan: Oh, I’m doing well.
-No, I’m doing really, really well.
+Susan: I’m doing well.
+I’m doing really, really well.
 Very well.
-Missing traveling.
+Missing travelling.
 I’ve been stuck at home now for six weeks.
-It’s not very good not traveling.
+It’s not very good not travelling.

 Andrew: Excellent, excellent.
 And what was it that brought you to New Zealand?
 Why did you decide to come over to New Zealand last year?